An Opportunity for Questioning

 Masterpieces of Western Literature

-It would not be an exaggeration to say that the last 100 years have produced some of the best pieces of dramatic literature—commonly known as plays—in human history.
+It would not be an exaggeration to say that the last one hundred years have produced some of the best pieces of dramatic literature—commonly known as plays—in human history.
 In a century that has been rocked by dramatic political upheavals, immense technological growth, devastating wars, and the consequences of extreme utopian and dystopian thought, drama has served as one of the most prominent and productive genres of literature in which humans have asked difficult questions about themselves and offered equally complex answers.
-Through an examination of 14 of the best plays of the past century, we will grapple with the way that artists from the United States and Europe have grappled with everything from racial, cultural, and gender differences to the limits of language and free will.
+Through an examination of fourteen of the best plays of the past century, we will grapple with the way that artists from the United States and Europe have grappled with everything from racial, cultural, and gender differences to the limits of language and free will.
 The nature, merits, and limitations of naturalism, expressionism, existentialism, absurdism, and realism will be explored.
 The course will also include at least two trips to off-Broadway and/or Broadway plays.

 Texts studied may include Tracy Letts, "August: Osage County"; Martin McDonough, "The Pillowman"; Eugene O'Neill, "Long Day's Journey Into Night"; Anton Chekhov, "The Three Sisters"; John Guare, "Six Degrees of Separation"; Harold Pinter, "The Homecoming"; Edward Albee, "Who's Afraid of Virginia Woolf?"; Arthur Miller, "A View from the Bridge"; David Mamet, "American Buffalo"; Tom Stoppard, "Arcadia"; Samuel Beckett, "Waiting for Godot"; Donald Margulies, "Loman Family Picnic"; Tennessee Williams, "The Glass Menagerie"; and August Wilson, "Fences."